Meta-Learning for Simple Regret Minimization: Bayesian Meta-SRM

-where $N_{a,s}:=|\{t:A_{s,t}=a\}|$ is the number of rounds in task $s$ at which arm $a$ was pulled.
-This choice of recommendation rule facilitates the analysis of our algorithms based on a reduction from cumulative to simple regret.
-We develop this reduction in \cref{sec:Cum2Sim} based on the fundamental definition of regret and show that per-task simple regret is essentially the cumulative regret divided by $n$.
-This reduction yields novel easily implementable algorithms for Bayesian and frequentist SRM, based on Thompson sampling and BayesUCB.
+where $N_{a,s}:=|\{t \in [n]:A_{s,t}=a\}|$ is the number of rounds where arm $a$ is pulled.
+That is, the algorithm chooses the arms proportionally to their number of pulls.
+This decision rule facilitates the analysis of our algorithms based on a reduction from cumulative to simple regret.
+We develop this reduction in \cref{sec:Cum2Sim} and show that per-task simple regret is essentially the cumulative regret divided by $n$.
+This yields novel algorithms for Bayesian and frequentist SRM with guarantees.

-The following proposition shows the recursive update used by \alg to compute its meta posterior $Q_s(\theta)$ and uncertainty-adjusted prior $P_s(\mu)$.